Exceptional points in a topological photonic system: Introduction

 Since EPs present a number of peculiar properties \cite{Douglas2011Laserabsorber, Alu2015Cloaking, Alu2014NegativeRfraction, Alu2013Metamaterials}, it is a rational expectation to introduce an EP into a topological photonic system, where the topology of the system can supply a protection for the EP against perturbations.
-Furthermore, one may expect that the system has no gain or loss, because introducing gain and loss into the system commonly leads to fabrication complexity.
-Though this expectation is opposite with the previous widely-adopted methods that involve gain and loss \cite{Guo2009WG, Yang2014Resonators, Alu2017Optomechanical, Peschel2013Lattice}, trivial EPs widely exist in the systems without gain or loss, such as critical angle of the total internal reflection at the interface between two dielectric materials, cut-off frequency of a closed waveguide, and band edge of a photonic crystal \cite{Alu2019Review}.
-Moreover, the present work will propose the nontrivial EP in the Hermitian (i.e., no gain or loss) photonic topological system for the first time.
-Here, the photonic topological waveguide coupled with two degenerate counter-propagation topological whispering gallery modes is taken as an example.
-The emergent EP reveals the breaking of the $\cal PT$ symmetry, reflected by the change of the transmission-dip number in the system transmission spectra.
+Furthermore, one may expect that the whole system has no gain or loss, since introducing gain and loss into the system commonly leads to fabrication complexity.Accordingly, the present work focuses on the nontrivial EP in the topological photonic system, as a whole, without gain or loss.
+Here, the topological photonic waveguide coupled with two degenerate counter-propagation topological whispering gallery modes is taken as an example.
+Note that the designed structure is Hermitian as a whole, but the internal subsystem, i.e., the whispering-gallery cavity, can be regarded as non-Hermitian due to its energy exchange with the waveguide and the coupling between the two modes.
+In fact, trivial EPs widely exist in the systems without gain or loss, such as critical angle of the total internal reflection at the interface between two dielectric materials, cut-off frequency of a closed waveguide, and band edge of a photonic crystal \cite{Alu2019Review}.
+The emergent EP in the non-Hermitian subsystem reveals the breaking of the $\cal PT$ symmetry, reflected by the change of the transmission-dip number in the transmission spectra of the system in this work.
 Since the optical architecture is topological, the relevant EP should be robust against the system imperfections, such as waveguide bending, disorder, and rod missing.